avrymi-asraf/functions-exercises/README.md

 <br/>

 ## How to run tests?
+### ! the test dose not work on my compyuter, so I made file `myExerciesTest.js` with all exercries and their test in consloe.log
 You _can_ test your code on your own in the `Exercise.js` file.

 **But**, to pass the task you should also pass the **automated tests**.
 You should have 6/6 (you start with 1/6 because of the bonus)